-When a manager observes or receives information indicating that an employee is experiencing difficulty performing the job due to a medical condition or disability, further inquiry may be required.
-Managers should consult with the ADA Coordinator for advice on how to proceed.
+When a supervisor or manager observes or receives information indicating that an employee is experiencing difficulty performing the job due to a medical condition or disability, further inquiry may be required.
+Supervisors or managers should consult with the agency ADA Coordinator for advice on how to proceed.

 When an employee needs the same reasonable accommodation on a repeated basis (e.g., the assistance of a sign language interpreter), a written request for accommodation is required the first time only.
 However, the employee requesting an accommodation must give appropriate advance notice each subsequent time the accommodation is needed.
-If the accommodation is needed on a regular basis (e.g., a weekly staff meeting), the office must make appropriate arrangements without requiring a request in advance of each occasion.
+If the accommodation is needed on a regular basis (e.g., a weekly staff meeting), the agency must make appropriate arrangements without requiring a request in advance of each occasion.